 - 1 cup water

 - 1 teaspoon salt

-- ½ teaspoon black pepper
+- ½ teaspoon ground black pepper

-Add the diced onion, bell peppers, and minced garlic to the pot.
+- Add the frozen diced onion, frozen bell peppers, and minced garlic to the pot.

-- Ladle the cooked chili into bowls and add your favorite toppings, such as shredded cheese, sour cream, green onions, or jalapenos.
+- Ladle the cooked chili into bowls and add your favorite southwest toppings, such as shredded cheese, sour cream, green onions, or jalapenos.